 The amount of land used for vegan crops supplies more calories and protein for the global population than the almost 4-times larger area used for livestock.
 (Our World in Data)

-Scientists behind the most comprehensive analysis to date of the damage farming does to the planet found that while meat and dairy provide just 18% of calories and 37% of protein globally, it uses the vast majority – 83% – of farmland and produces 60% of agriculture’s greenhouse gas emissions.
+- Scientists behind the most comprehensive analysis to date of the damage farming does to the planet found that while meat and dairy provide just 18% of calories and 37% of protein globally, it uses the vast majority – 83% – of farmland and produces 60% of agriculture’s greenhouse gas emissions.
 Eliminating animal agriculture would result in a 75% reduction in overall farmland use and still feed the world.
 (The Guardian)

 Despite its monopoly on farmland and frequent greenwashing to try to justify it, animal agriculture will always be inherently less sustainable than plant-based.
 Continuing to exploit animals for food in the absence of necessity is outdated, inefficient, and cruel.